notificationapi-com/docs/docs/guides/logs.md

 This is specifically useful for ensuring new notifications are working correctly and for customer support staff to handle tickets related to notifications.

+## Notification States

+Each `send()` request creates a record in the log table with the following statuses:

+- `success`: we have successfully delivered everything to the necessary\* channels
+- `failure`: something has gone wrong or not delivered (see events below)
+- `received`: notification is in this state until it enters `success` or `failure`

 ## Tracked Events

+When you click on a notification in the log table, you will see the following events:

-1. Received: Our servers received your request and have begun processing it.
+- Received: Our servers received your request and have begun processing it.
-2. Failed: Something went wrong with your notification.
-E.g. Bad parameters, bounce.
-3. Blocked: The notification was blocked due to an expected condition such as Notification preferences, user preferences and plan limits.
+- Ignored: The request was ignored due to an expected condition such as dashboard preferences, user preferences or plan limits.
-4. Processed: We successfully processed your notification and await delivery.
+- Sending: We have validated your request and are going to send it.
+- Sent: We have successfully sent the notification to responsible 3rd-parties such email servers or mobile networks.
-5. Delivered: The notification was successfully delivered to the user.
-The user has access to the notification.
+- Delivered: The notification was successfully delivered to the user.
+- Failed: Something went wrong unexpectedly during processing or delivery.
+E.g. Bad parameters, email bounces.

 Email Specific Sub-Events: